yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     ![A screenshot of the VIM editor showing the modified lines.](media/Ex4-Task4.16.png)

-17. Press the Escape key and type ":wq".
+12. Press the Escape key and type ":wq".
 Then press the Enter key to save and close the file.

-18. Now update the development config:
+13. Now update the development config:

     ```bash
     vi config/env/development.js
     <i>
     ```

-19. Add the following line to the `module.exports` object, and then update [YOUR APPINSIGHTS KEY] with the your Application Insights Key from the Azure portal.
+14. Search for the following line in the `module.exports` object, and then update [YOUR APPINSIGHTS KEY] with the your Application Insights Key from the Azure portal.

     ```javascript
     appInsightKey: '[YOUR APPINSIGHTS KEY]'
     ```

-20. Press the Escape key and type ":wq".
+15. Press the Escape key and type ":wq".
 Then press the Enter key to save and close the file.

-21. Push these changes to your repository so that Azure DevOps CI will build a new image while you work on updating the content-api application.
+16. Push these changes to your repository so that Azure DevOps CI will build a new image while you work on updating the content-api application.

     ```bash
     git add .